AlexOberhofer/SDL2-GNUBoy/README.md

 - Cross compiles on Linux into a Windows executable

-- SDL2 control implementation (currently not rebindable)
+- SDL2 key implementation (currently not rebindable)

 - SDL1.2 rendering ported to SDL2 (Now uses gpu if possible and supports scaling)